unbug/generator-webappstarter/README.md

 ```
 view the page on offical server [http://office.mozat.com:8081/m/PROJECTNAME/](http://office.mozat.com:8081/m/PROJECTNAME/).
 This deploy require [rsync](https://rsync.samba.org/).
-For window,unzip  /tools/rsync.zip to a local path,add the path to classpath,excute `set RSYNC_PROXY=proxy.lan:8080` in CMD, then modify `gulpfile.js` change `.executable('RSYNC_PROXY=proxy.lan:8080 rsync')` to .executable('rsync').You may need to reboot your system.
+For window,unzip  /tools/rsync.zip to a local path and add the path to classpath.

 4.run `gulp copy` to copy source images to project's `/resources/images/` path and generates sprites for sourceSprites in `package.json`.